 I am vomit-inducingly evangelical about the capacity of art (all arts) to strengthen.
 It’s protein for the mind.

-Since then I’ve read zillions of articles on the healing power of art, seen art-therapy emerge as a serious medical intervention, and experienced art’s capacity to turn bullets to rubber both first and secondhand.
+Since then I’ve read zillions of articles on the healing power of art, seen art-therapy emerge as a serious medical intervention, and experienced art’s capacity to turn bullets to confetti both first and secondhand.

 So I’m incredibly grateful to Wigtown Festival Company for making me one of their three Literature Ambassadors, and supporting me as I try to contribute to the creation of the conditions to help local writers and readers engage as fully as possible with literature.